jachermocilla/extra-course-materials/mpi-cluster/README.md

 docker compose up --build

 # 2. SSH into the master node
-ssh -p 2222 mpiuser@localhost #password is 'mpiuser
+ssh -p 2222 mpiuser@localhost #password is 'mpiuser'

 # 3. Go to the shared folder (mpi-shared in local)
 cd mpi_work/shared